3 reasons your digital strategy isn’t working

 For some, the word digital causes them to cringe.
 That is the problem with many commonly used terms in the modern world.
 They’ve taken on meanings of their own and those meanings don’t work for every organization.

 Undoubtedly, digital strategy is a real topic and even with the various connotations it brings, the bottom line is that it demands that we look at our business models very differently.
-Digital disruption changes things by orders of magnitude.
 We know that brick and mortar isn’t going away today, or maybe ever, but it is getting overshadowed by the simplicity of ecommerce and the rise of mobile devices.

 There are some organizations that have understood this demand well and are on their way to making the transition to a digital business model with good progress and success.

 This past week, executives from some of the world’s best known brands, gathered in New York for a roundtable discussion on making the transition to a digital business model.